What does a Counselor do?

 - Master's degree in Counseling, Psychology, Social Work, or a related field.

-- Minimum of [X] years of experience in counseling or a related field.
+- Minimum of 2 years of experience in a counseling or mental health setting.

 - Strong interpersonal and communication skills.